 We are committed to high quality legal advice and client care but if you are dissatisfied about the service you have received please do not hesitate to contact the Notary Public Louise Long.
 If the Notary Public is unable to resolve the matter, you may then complain to the Notaries Society of which the Notary Public is a member, who have a complaints procedure which is approved by the Faculty Office.
 Please write (but do not enclose any original documents) with full details to:

 The Secretary of The Notaries Society

 23 Sandhill Road

-Even if you have your complaint considered under the Notaries Society Approved Complaints Procedure, you may at the end of that procedure, or after a period of eight weeks from the date you first notified Louise that you were dissatisfied, make your complaint to the Legal Ombudsman, if you are not happy with the result:
+Even if you have your complaint considered under the Notaries Society Approved Complaints Procedure, you may at the end of that procedure, or after a period of eight weeks from the date you first notified the Notary Public that you were dissatisfied, make your complaint to the Legal Ombudsman, if you are not happy with the result:

 0300 555 0333

 If you decide to make a complaint to the Legal Ombudsman you must refer your matter to the Legal Ombudsman within six months from the conclusion of the complaint process.